top of page

 Engaging local contributors fosters:

-This collaboration strengthens Veasey’s mission and shows how small actions—one box at a time—scale up to meaningful change.
+This collaboration strengthens Veasey’s mission.
+It shows how small actions—one box at a time—scale up to meaningful change.

 Sign-up for our newsletter, follow us on Facebook, and never miss an update!